SAP-archive/teched2020-DAT163/exercises/ex0/README.md

 ## Search, add, and associate a glossary term

-After completing these steps you will have search the glossary, added a glossary term, and associated the term with a column in SAP Data Intellegence
+After completing these steps you will have searched the glossary, added a glossary term, and associated the term with a column in SAP Data Intellegence

 53. Click the drop down 'Data Intelligence Metadata Explorer' at the top
 <br>![](/exercises/ex0/images/MM_DropDownHome_00_100.png)